 Last updated August 17, 2023

 As you make your way through the summer before college checklist, an important action item is to finalize your financial aid.
 No matter where you’re attending, here are some steps to take this summer to ensure your financial aid is in order for the fall!

 File your FAFSA

-Have any questions about financial aid, getting a job, or financial literacy?
+Have any questions about finalizing your financial aid before starting college?
 Text us!
-Send #Hello to 33-55-77 to speak with one of our College & Career Advisors!
+Send #College to 33-55-77 to speak with an advisor!